Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Affordance Coordinate Frames

+Given a predefined task, our goal is to detect and localize objects in a scene in terms of their parts such that manipulation actions can be executed towards task completion.
+The problem is divided into two subtasks: the first is to perceive affordances from RGB-D observations from a robot, and the second is to generate manipulation actions from the perceived affordances.
 We define affordances as the functional interaction between an object and an agent.
 For common household objects, such affordances are associated with object parts, rather than the whole object, and we therefore associate ACFs with object parts.
 An ACF is formally defined as a 3D keypoint with a directed axis with its origin at the keypoint location.
-This representation is an intermediate between full 6D poses \cite{wang2019densefusion,xiang2018posecnn}, which do not generalize between objects, and 3D keypoints \cite{manuelli2019kpam}, from which it is challenging to generate robot end-effector poses directly.
 The ACF allows the affordance to be perceived from visual data while also acting as a concrete and generalization parametrization of a robot action.
-The advantages of the ACF are two-fold: \begin{enumerate} \item They can generalize to novel objects with the same functionality and similar part geometry, since parts in one category have smaller visual difference compared to full objects. \item They provide a sparse representation while providing enough constraints for robotic manipulation by exploiting the symmetric nature of object parts. \end{enumerate} For instance, a mug is divided into a container and a handle.
-The container is rotation-symmetric about the central axis, and we define the ACF axis pointing upright to indicate the direction to pour liquid and place the mug.
-The 3D keypoint is defined to be the center of 3D bounding box enclosing the mug container.
-For the mug handle, we define the ACF keypoint to be at the center of handles with axis pointing from handle to the mug container part.
 Figure~\ref{fig:acf_explain} illustrates the geometric relation of the defined axes.
+The advantages of the ACF are two-fold: \begin{enumerate} \item Better generalization to novel objects with similar functionality, since parts in one category have smaller visual difference compared to full objects. \item They provide a sparse representation while providing enough constraints for robotic manipulation by exploiting the symmetric nature of object parts. \end{enumerate}